PacoReinaCampo/MPSoC-DV/lifecycle/chisel/book/chapters/chapter5.md

 ## ARBITER

 An arbiter selects one of several inputs based on a priority scheme.
-Here’s a simple round-robin arbiter example:
+Here's a simple round-robin arbiter example:

 ```scala
 import chisel3._